React-Automation-Studio/React-Automation-Studio/docs/migrate-from-V5-to-V6.md

 ## Updating the backend and frontend packages

-1. The pvServer uses EPICS 7.0.7 and Python 3.12.1, if you have any customizations to the pvServer, you will need to update the pvServer to use the latest version of EPICS and Python.
+1. The pvServer uses EPICS 7.0.8 and Python 3.12.7, if you have any customizations to the pvServer, you will need to update the pvServer to use the latest version of EPICS and Python.

-   We also had to update the code in the ReactApp/src/components/SystemComponents/Login.Login.jsx to use the new version of React-Router-Dom.
-If you used a custom version then please update it to use the new version of React-Router-Dom.
+## Updating the frontend package manger

+1. We have moved from npm to pnpm primarily for the speed offered by using the local cache during the coker build process.
+If you use the docker compose build system it will not effect you.

 ## MongoDB

-    We have updated the MongoDB to use the latest version of MongoDB.
+    We have updated the MongoDB to use the latest version of MongoDB, V 8.0.3.
     We suggest you dump your previous version of the database and insert the documents into the latest version.

-    We have also added a named volume for the MongoDB replica sets.
+    You can use the previous named volume for the MongoDB replica sets i.e. 7.0.5.

     As of RAS V5.0.0 MongoDB volumes are now defined by the compose project name and MongoDB version This allows you to customize the MongoDB version, for example, if you want to stay on an older version of MongoDB